Treatment in Indianapolis

 Make sure the nail technician washes their hands and wears gloves during your service.
 Avoid cutting or pushing back cuticles too aggressively, which can create entry points for fungus.
 Choose a salon that uses disposable liners for foot baths.
 Inspect foot baths for cleanliness before soaking your feet.

-After your nail appointment, if you used you own nail tools, disinfect your tools and avoid sharing them with others.
+After your nail appointment, if you used your own nail tools, disinfect your tools and avoid sharing them with others.
 Keep your nails clean and dry to prevent fungal growth.
 If you notice redness, swelling, or discoloration, seek treatment promptly.
 Regularly inspect your toenails to catch any early signs of infection.

-Toenail Fungus treatment in Indianapolis
+Toenail Fungus Treatment in Indianapolis

 If you have caught toenail fungus, it can be easily treated using the FDA-approved PinPointe laser, which typically only takes one treatment.
-Other treatments like topical solutions and oral medication are not as effective.
+Other treatments like topical solutions and oral medication, are not as effective.
 Topical solutions have a very low cure rate.
 This is because the solution does not penetrate all the way through the nail bed.
 Oral medication has a higher cure rate than topicals, but our nail doctors do not recommend it.
 This is because it can lead to liver toxicity.
 You would need to have consistent blood tests throughout the course of taking the medication.

-Our toenail fungus specialist in Indianapolis, IN recommends this treatment for toenail fungus.
+Our toenail fungus specialist in Indianapolis, IN, recommends this treatment for toenail fungus.
 The PinPointe Laser treatment has the highest cure rate in the market.
 It has no side effects and no recovery period.
 As a result, you can go about your daily activities right after the treatment.
 Also, there’s no pain when receiving the treatment.

 Have more questions about stubborn toenail fungus?
 Schedule a free consultation with our foot doctors!
 If you have any signs of toenail fungus, call us at 800-672-0625 at our Indianapolis, IN location, or visit our website for more information on our doctors at one of our over 150 locations.